Books Read in 2025

 I look forward to the next book, especially as I hear Don Quixote will finally meet his revered Dulcinea (the woman whom he is fixated on and imagines to be a princess, but is a simple village girl who is only acquainted with him as neighbor), a prospect that is exploding with ideas.

 Labyrinths is a collection of some works of Borges, translated into English by various different people.
 I wanted to read Borges because I was fond of The Library Of Babel when I was young, and he is very esteemed.
+I did not complete this book.
 Of the collection I read the following:

 - Fiction The Garden of Forking Paths — Pierre Menard, Author of the Quixote — The Library of Babel — Theme of the Traitor and the Hero — Emma Zunz